2AA4-W23/a1-Nirmal-code/README.md

   * To run with program with logging with required arguments:
     * `mvn -q exec:java -Dmy.trace="true" -Dexec.args="random combo"`

+## ASSUMPTIONS:
+ * Player can get negative points.
+From how the game is played, it wouldn't make sense for player not to lose points if at 0.

 Remark: **We are assuming here you are using a _real_ shell (e.g., anything but PowerShell on Windows)**